 Opens, clicks, bounces?
 What the heck does it all mean?
-Hi, I’m Brian Kaplan, CEO of BJC Branding.
+Hi, I’m Bryan Kaplan, CEO of BJC Branding.
 Today I want to take you through email marketing metrics, making sense of them.

 The first metric we want to look at is Open rates.
 Open rates are very common, and a lot of people – a lot of clients, too – focus exclusively on open rates.
 They think that the success of their email marketing campaign hinges on the open rate.
 In reality, it doesn’t.

 Open rates are great to gauge the interest of our subscribers.
 If I’m sending an email to you, then I want to see if you opened it.
 If you opened it, I know that I sent it on the right day and the right time.
 Moreover, I will know that my subject line was effective in piquing your interest.
 Also, the pre-header text that I used was great because he got you to click open and actually start reading my email.